vibbs/strapi-supa-storage/README.md

 # Strapi Upload Provider for Supabase storage

+- This is further forked from [strapi-provider-upload-supabase-v4](https://github.com/paulospiguel/strapi-provider-upload-supabase-v4), since the original author has not updated the package to support Node 18.x.
+We might not able to maintain this package in the future, so please use it at your own risk.

 - This provider is a fork of [shorwood's](https://github.com/shorwood) [strapi upload provider digitalocean](https://github.com/shorwood/strapi-provider-upload-do) for Digital Ocean spaces, but applied to [Supabase storage](https://supabase.io/)

 ## Parameters